Translate OpenRefine's interface

 Main interface

 The translation is best done with Weblate.
-Files are periodically merged by the developer team.
+Changes are pushed to OpenRefine's git repository and are included in the next release.

-Run the latest (hopefully cloned from github) version and check whether translated words fit to the layout.
+Run OpenRefine from the master branch and check whether translated words fit to the layout.
 Not all items can be translated word by word, especially into non-Ìndo-European languages.

 If you see any text which remains in English even when you have checked all items, please create bug report in the issue tracker so that the developers can fix it.